Alex-AK/portfolio_v3/client/content/pages/now.md

 ## Development

-Continuing to develop a <a href="https://getcampr.com" target="_blank" rel="noopener noreferrer">personal passion project</a> to help campers organize gear, plan trips, collaborate with friends, and finalize upcoming adventures with ease. 🏕
+Slowly expanding on a <a href="https://getcampr.com" target="_blank" rel="noopener noreferrer">personal passion project</a> to help campers organize gear, plan trips, collaborate with friends, and finalize upcoming adventures with ease. 🏕

 And planning some spring / summer adventures, road trips, bike rides, backpacking trips, and hikes.

 ## Currently Reading

-<a href="https://www.goodreads.com/book/show/14201.Jonathan_Strange_Mr_Norrell?ac=1&from_search=true&qid=RnGXmyhHyt&rank=1" target="_blank" rel="noopener noreferrer">Jonathan Strange & Mr Norrell</a>
+<a href="https://weshouldgettogether.com/books" target="_blank" rel="noopener noreferrer">We Should Get Together</a>

 ## Recently Finished Reading